The twins turned 4 on Saturday. 4!!!! I can hardly believe it.

 Produce: A bowl of fresh red and yellow cherry tomatoes and another with peaches.

-As you can see above to help reduce spills, we put out plastic cups with lids and straws.
+To help reduce spills, we put out plastic cups with lids and straws.

 Teddy Bears: It was a Teddy Bear Picnic afterall, so each guest brought their favorite bear with them.